Setup Wifi when no Ethernet Connection is available:

 - After a minute or two the RemoteTx Pi should attached to your wifi network and will be reachable at:

 - Steps 5-8 can be repeated any time you want to setup wifi without using the RemoteTx web interface.
-It is not necessary to start with a new SD card.
+It is not necessary to start with a new micro SD card.
 All wifi settings will be replaced with the new file.

 Disable onboard wifi to use external USB wifi interface: